julianachagas/freecodecamp-survey-form/README.md

 ## What I learned

-<p> - Custom radio button and checkbox with CSS using label::before and label::after.</p>
+- Custom radio button and checkbox with CSS using `label::before` and `label::after.`

 ```css
 .radio-wrap input, .checkbox-wrap input {